johnros/johnros.github.com/_posts/2015-06-12-building-blocks-of-machine-learning.md

 ## Dimensionality Reduction

-The fact that a scientists/machine collected a set of $p$ variables, does clearly not mean that we need them all, or that we need them in the original scale.
+The fact that a scientists/machine collected a set of $$p$$ variables, does clearly not mean that we need them all, or that we need them in the original scale.
 Indeed, variables may include redundant information.
 It is thus of great interest, both for interpretability and for computational speedups, to remove the redundancy in the data by reducing its dimension.